emptyopen/capit-vita/README.md

 # capit-vita

-A project that takes historical financial data (currently from alphaadvangtage, previously from Yahoo Finance / Quandl) and screens signals based on technical analysis.
+A project that takes historical financial data (currently from alphavangtage, previously from Yahoo Finance / Quandl) and screens signals based on technical analysis.
 Also connects to a Robinhood (and Bittrex account) to make trades autonomously.